soopadead/Everwing-Hacks-Reloaded-Extension/README.md

 https://dinodevs.github.io/Everwing-Hacks/
 Google Chrome Extension https://chrome.google.com/webstore/detail/everwing-hacks/fbingkbgnhkfpmffjiekekmedohpmfef

 # Everwing-Hacks
+### Sharing these cheat codes as yours is not nice... even if you are a youtuber
 Hacks for the everwing game.

 These codes are for people that understund some programing.